open-telemetry/opentelemetry-specification/specification/tracing-api.md

 The `Event` SHOULD be an immutable type.

 The Span interface MUST provide:
-- An API to record events where the `Event` properties are passed as arguments.
+- An API to record a single `Event` where the `Event` properties are passed as arguments.
 This MAY be called `AddEvent`.
-- An API to record lazily initialized events.
+- An API to record a single lazily initialized `Event`.
 This can be implemented by providing an `Event` interface or a concrete `Event` definition and an `EventFormatter`.
 If the language supports overloads then this SHOULD be called `AddEvent` otherwise `AddLazyEvent` may be considered.